• Skip to primary navigation

 STEP 3, 4 & 5

-Make two horizontal cuts, creating 4 individual HSTs.
+Make two diagonal cuts, creating 4 individual HSTs.

 4-at-a-time half-square triangle tutorial by Shannon Fraser Designs.
 Once you have them stitched, you need to cut the square on the diagonal.
 This is such a great technique to have in your quilty tool box!
 I've even included a math cheat sheet to make creating HSTs easy peasy for you!
 See it in action up on the blog. #shannonfraserdesigns #hst #halfsquaretriangles #quiltingtutorial